acemod/ACE-Anvil/.github/CONTRIBUTING.md

 ## Assistance with contributing

-If you require assistance with contributing, check out the #dev channel on our [Discord](https://acemod.org/discord).
+If you require assistance with contributing, check out the #dev-anvil channel on our [Discord](https://acemod.org/discord).
 Additional documentation can be found on our [Development wiki](https://anvil.acemod.org/guides/development/).